pcherna/paperless-demo/PetersNotes.md

 - Added relatively-empty onChange handler for checkboxes
 - Use OAuth interface to properly connect to Dropbox

+# TODO other
+- Test callback from setTimeout

 # TODO app features
 - TopList: